 Get the Most for Your Money

-You might need a building permit in your locale for the A/C installation itself or for related tasks such as electrical upgrade.
-To avoid any problems, check before the work begins.
+You might need a building permit in your locale for air conditioner installation or for related tasks such as electrical upgrade.
+To avoid any problems, check with your HVAC contractor before the work begins.

 Energy Star certifies air conditioning systems that meet its standards of efficiency and environmental friendliness.
 It also provides reviews of those it considers most efficient.
 When you purchase an Energy Star-certified appliance, you may be eligible for a federal tax credit.
 Rebates may also be available from the state government or the manufacturer.